OPEC and allies prepare to deepen oil output cuts

 Saudi Arabia needs higher oil prices to support its budget revenue and the pending initial public offering (IPO) of state-owned oil giant Saudi Aramco with pricing of the IPO expected on Thursday.

 OPEC’s actions have supported oil prices at around $50-$75 per barrel over the past year.
-Brent crude futures on Thursday extended this week’s gains to trade above $63 per barrel.
-[O/R]
+Brent crude futures on Thursday were trading near $63 per barrel.

 OPEC sources have also said Riyadh was pressing fellow members Iraq and Nigeria to improve their compliance with quotas, which could provide an additional reduction of up to 400,000 bpd.